MAXIMUM TWO PETS PER CLIENT (PER VISIT)

 >We only Vaccinate Healthy Pets

->If your pet is younger than 6 months don't put them in the floor and keep them secure from other pets
+>If your pet is younger than 6 months do not put them on the floor and please keep them secure from other pets